pinnace/symphony-crypto-trading-libraries/README.md

 # Crypto Trading Libraries + ML
-Personal trading libraries, fit with my favorite indicators calculated over DataFrames
+Personal automated trading libraries, fit with my favorite indicators calculated over DataFrames and sprinkled with a bit of ML

 This project is a bit old, but could be easily refactored (minus the API wrappers, as the interfaces have changed)